IELTS Writing Task 2 Sample 508 - Many old buildings protected by law are part of a nation’s history

 In conclusion, retaining the historical buildings is definitely an important thing, because they had become eye-witnesses of some important events.
 And it is a fact that combination of old and modern buildings brings a lot of benefits for the city and the country as well.

 Many old buildings are protected by law because they are part of a nation's history.
 However, some people think old buildings should be knocked down to make way for new ones because people need houses and offices.
 How important is it to maintain old buildings?
 Should history stand in the way of progress?

 Sample Answer 1:

-People believe that in this world, nothing is constant but changing.
+People believe that in this world, nothing is constant but change.
 Hence, in every detail of our lives, even on the simple aspect of infrastructures and housing, we expect change.
-Nowadays, the increasing number of population has drastic need to destroy old houses and rebuild new ones that is more suitable for them.
-Some believe that this change is inevitable and essential, while some argues that historical houses should be preserved to protect history.
+Nowadays, the increasing number of the population has drastic need to destroy old houses and rebuild new ones that are more suitable for them.
+Some believe that this change is inevitable and essential, while some argue that historical houses should be preserved to protect history.
 In this essay, I will enumerate the importance of preserving old houses or buildings and will then give my opinion on the matter.

 Moreover, maintaining old buildings will preserve the culture's identity.
 For instance, in some places in Malolos Bulacan, government officials encourage the people to preserve traditional Spanish style houses within the area.
 They point out that the place is well-known because of these houses and destroying it might become harmful to our culture and would also affect tourism.